El-Potato-Slayer/El-Potato-Slayer/README.md

 - Building meaningful/impactful projects
 - Machine learning and artificial intelligence

-### Outside of coding, I love playing Playstation 4, watching anime, and meeting cool people from all over the world
+### Outside of coding, I love playing games, watching anime, and meeting cool people from all over the world

 ### Languages: